Initial Biofeedback Session + Stress Test

 It is literally feedback on your Biology, and there are 100’s of different ways that it can and is being used.
 On this page we are going to discuss the general and traditional Biofeedback Therapy Form.

 Biofeedback therapy is sometimes used to manage high blood pressure, muscle pain or tension, anxiety, IBS symptoms and insomnia.
 What do so many of these health problems have in common?
 They’re triggered, or at least made worse by, chronic stress.
 For that reason, some experts believe that biofeedback is beneficial and able improve overall health and wellness because it’s effective as a natural stress relieving technique.

 How Does Biofeedback Therapy Work?

 Here’s an overview of what you can expect from a biofeedback therapy session:

-- Because sessions require active patient participation, biofeedback therapy is somewhat similar to certain aspects of physical therapy (PT).
-Like PT, biofeedback training usually involves practicing at home between sessions, includes some trial and error to determine what works best and requires patience on the part of the patient.
+- Because sessions require active client participation, biofeedback therapy is somewhat similar to certain aspects of physical therapy (PT).
+Like PT, biofeedback training usually involves practicing at home between sessions, includes some trial and error to determine what works best and requires patience on the part of the client.

 Who Benefits from Biofeedback Therapy?

 Psychologists and sports trainers have been using biofeedback for decades.
-Cleveland Clinic is in the midst of a large study looking at expanding the use of biofeedback to three populations of patients in need — those with coronary artery disease, diabetes and multiple sclerosis.
-Research continues to mount in favor of using biofeedback to improve these patients’ quality of life.
+Cleveland Center is in the midst of a large study looking at expanding the use of biofeedback to three populations of clients in need — those with coronary artery disease, diabetes and multiple sclerosis.
+Research continues to mount in favor of using biofeedback to improve these clients’ quality of life.